kg7oem/pulsar/README.txt

 automatically if more than one audio thread is in use.
 The engine executes all the nodes in dependency order so parallel operation is inherent.
 If concurrent execution is at all possible it will happen with out any work from the user.
-If concurrent operation is not possible there is still minimal overhead for pure serial operation.